ahwayakchih/serve-files/README.md

 ## Usage for developers

-Example of vastly simplified (not so much for production) use:
+Example of vastly simplified (not advised for production) use:

 ```javascript
 const http = require('http');